 - They contain concisely written articles on specific topics

 - They have articles which present and discuss results of research or case-studies

 Journals provide an important source of information in addition to books, as they contain individual articles which give up to date information and research in specific subject areas.

 During your course you will be expected to make use of journals, so it is a good idea to become familiar with what they are and to understand how to search them for relevant information.

 Finding journal titles

-You can find links to e-journals that the library subscribes to using the e-Library gateway, ‘Search it’.
-When you have logged into ‘Search it’, click on Find e-Journal near the top of the page and search for the title of the journal you are looking for.
+You can find links to e-journals that the library subscribes to using LibrarySearch.
+When you have signed into LibrarySearch, type the title of the journal you are looking for in the search box in double quotation marks.
 If the journal title appears in the results list, click on it and follow the Find it links to the relevant database.
 You will be able to read whole articles on your computer screen or print them out.

-To search for individual articles in journals see Finding journal articles.
+To search for individual articles in journals see the Journal articles page.